hoko/hoko-docs/_posts/2015-06-01-rest-getting-started.md

 ---

 You can use our REST API to automate the process of creating smart links.
-This can be useful if you will need to automatically create thousands of smart links directly from your back-end system or mobile app.
+This can be useful if you will need to automatically create thousands of smart links directly from your back-end.

+Of course the smart links are still dependent on mobile deep links so you have to route your apps first.
 If you haven't installed the SDK yet, please head over to the [iOS QuickStart](/quickstart/ios) or [Android QuickStart](/quickstart/android) guide to get our SDK up and running.

-<a href="http://support.hokolinks.com/api/smartlinks/" class="btn-next">Automate your smart links generation &#8594;</a>

 ## Authentication